I am abroad—should I pay in ISK or EUR, and why?

-Let’s take a short trip to Spain as an example, where the local currency is the Euro (EUR).
+Let's look at an example where the local currency is the Euro (EUR).

-You are strolling through the streets of Madrid and spot an amazing fridge magnet of a flamenco dancer in full motion.
-It would be the crown jewel to your fridge back home!
-The merchant wraps up the magnet and hands you the card terminal.
-Now, you have two choices:
+You are strolling through the streets of Madrid and spot a magnificent fridge magnet of a flamenco dancer in full swing—the perfect crowning glory for your fridge back home.
+The merchant packs it up and points the card terminal toward you.
+You now have two options:

-1. You pay in EUR – The transaction is sent to indó in euros, and we convert it into Icelandic króna at the exchange rate we receive from VISA (with no foreign exchange fee!).
-Transparency is key to everything we do, so you can always click on the transaction in your transaction history to see exactly what exchange rate you got.
-You can also check the current exchange rate here.
-In short, by selecting this option, you are buying euros directly from us.
+• Option 1: You choose to pay in EUR The transaction reaches us in Euros, and we convert it to Icelandic króna at the rate we get from VISA.
+Transparency is close to our hearts in everything we do, so you can always tap the transaction in your history to see exactly what exchange rate you received.
+You can also always check the current daily rate by tapping here.

 Was this article helpful?